Wanchai290/treasure2-relics-integration-datapack/README.md

 Guaranteed to find a relic inside a mythical chest.

 Infinity Ham is not part of the Relics loot table that I created (I find this item really overpowered).
-You can add an entry if you want it to be part of it.
+You can add an entry inside `data/relics/loot_tables/items.json` if you want it to be part of it.
 All relics have the same weight.